datanav/docs/data-modelling.rst

     :align: center
     :alt: Generic pipe concept

-To read about the main concepts and how to get started in Sesam, please click :ref:`here <getting-started-glossary>`.
+To read about the main concepts and how to get started in Sesam, please click :ref:`here <getting-started>`.

 .. _best-practice-global: